 Being transparent is a relatively new marketing and branding trend, but is continually on the rise, as more and more brands try to outwardly project an authentic version of themselves.
 With an untainted record, new brands have the opportunity to lead the way with what consumers want––and that’s radical transparency.
 New and emerging brands can build their entire business and brand stories around transparency and truth.

 Transparency breeds trust.
 And trust is good for business.

 Brands that are transparent are benefiting from the added honesty and openness.
-Transparency breeds trust.
-And trust is good for business.
-Studies have shown that consumers are loyal to brands that they trust, so being transparent is a way for brands to cultivate trust and use it to grow.
+Studies have shown that consumers are loyal to brands that they trust, and f transparency breeds trust, then trust is good for business.

 Everlane are a great example of a brand who are leading the way with their own brand of radical transparency.
 They’ve incorporated it into everything they do, from their pricing and manufacturing costs, to their digital presence.
 Through their website, you can view their factories and see detailed pricing breakdowns for every single thing they make.

 At Your Creative, we have the privilege of working with some great Australian brands that care, including Tom Organic and TEDx Melbourne.
 This is something that we find very heartening and encouraging.
 For our first TOM Organic campaign in 2016, we used creativity to engage, and to tell the truth behind the industry itself, highlighting the core of why TOM’s was created – to provide a healthier alternative to mainstream products.